-To summarise, key points from reviewing the existing domestic and international regulatory requirements for food safety of horticultural products are:
+A summary of the existing domestic and international regulatory requirements for food safety of horticultural products is provided below.

 - In Australia, there are currently no national regulatory food safety requirements applying to the primary production and processing of horticultural products, except for seed sprouts. - Based on the definitions in the Code of food business and primary food production, on-farm packing, treating (e.g. washing) or storing of food, where the food handled was grown on the same premises, and is not sold directly to the consumer, is a primary production activity and is not covered by the Chapter 3 food safety standards. - The primary production and processing of horticultural products is currently regulated to varying degrees by the states and territories.
 NSW, Queensland and South Australia all have food safety scheme requirements for some aspects of horticulture in regulations under their Food Acts.
-However the coverage of horticultural products across these schemes is limited to seed sprouts and a few other plant product industries. - Export requirements mainly focus on facilitating trade and preventing the introduction and spread of pests and diseases. - Import requirements for the horticulture sector mainly cover quarantine concerns.
-However, the IFIS identifies certain horticultural produce as surveillance food that requires microbial testing including but not limited to: ready-to-eat berries that will not be further processed, dried herbs and frozen spinach. - International legislation applicable to the primary production and processing of horticultural products varies considerably.
+However the coverage of horticultural products across these schemes is limited to seed sprouts and a few other plant product industries. - Export requirements mainly focus on facilitating trade. - Biosecurity import requirements focus on preventing the introduction and spread of pests and diseases which affect agriculture (rather than humans). - The Imported Food Inspection Scheme (IFIS) regulates all food imported into Australia.
+Food is identified as either 'risk' or 'surveillance' food.
+Horticultural products (of relevance to this proposal) which are managed by IFIS as risk food are limited to berries ready-to-eat. - International legislation applicable to the primary production and processing of horticultural products varies considerably.